microsoft/TypeScript/doc/spec.md

 enum Color { Red, Green, Blue }
 ```

-declares a subtype of the Number primitive type called ‘Color’ and introduces a variable ‘Color’ with a type that corresponds to the declaration
+declares a subtype of the Number primitive type called 'Color' and introduces a variable 'Color' with a type that corresponds to the declaration

 ```TypeScript
 var Color: {